haiku/website/content/blog/pulkomandy/2019-09-07_haiku_monthly_activity_report_august_2019.md

 they are launched at to behave differently, and other may also use FS attributes from the symlink to do specific things.</p>

-<p>oco fixed a crash that could happen when unpluging an USB midi device</p>
+<p>oco fixed a crash that could happen when unplugging an USB midi device</p>

 <h3>Network</h3>